zkilhoffer/privacy-standard-topic-modeling/README.md

 # privacy-standard-topic-modeling
+Python code for data analysis and visualization, including LLM finetuned for privacy and security standards.
+Process described in paper:
-Code and finetuned LLM for paper: Kilhoffer, Z. (2024) Cloud Privacy Beyond Legal Compliance: An NLP analysis of certifiable privacy and security standards
+    Kilhoffer, Z. (2024 in press).
+Cloud Privacy Beyond Legal Compliance: An NLP analysis of certifiable privacy and security standards.
+IEEE Cloud Summit.